Schedule your Goals & Planning Conference today, or contact us here.

 The Comprehensive Connecticut Divorce Guides

 Alimony and property division are two of the most important issues in divorces.
 And, they are two of the most confusing.
 Connecticut has no set formulas or rules on (1) whether there will be alimony, and, if so, (2) how it’s calculated or (3) how long it will last.
 Nor do we have any set formulas or rules on how property will be divided.
 The good news is that creates tremendous flexibility for experienced divorce attorneys to craft an individualized approach.
 In order to prepare to make solid and informed decisions, you need to understand how property division and alimony work.
-Our Comprehensive Connecticut Divorce Guides tell you everything you need to know about alimony property division in Connecticut.

 Now that you have learned more about financial affidavits, you may want to learn more about how property division works in Connecticut divorces.